-1. General education core requirements are spelled out by each degree program (major).
+General education core requirements are spelled out by each degree program (majors).
 Programs may use different courses to meet general education core requirements.
-All of these courses are designed to prepare associate degree recipients to demonstrate the following knowledge, skills and expertise:
+However, all of these courses are designed to prepare associate degree recipients to demonstrate the following knowledge, skills, and expertise:

-Communication Skills - Graduates should be able to generate and comprehend written and oral communication that is appropriate for a variety of audiences, purposes and subjects.
+Communication - Graduates should be able to generate and comprehend written, oral, and multi-media communication appropriate for a variety of audiences, purposes, and subjects.

-Mathematics - Graduates should be able to understand and apply computational skills, quantitative reasoning and symbolic reasoning to evaluate and solve problems systematically.
+Mathematical and Analytical Reasoning - Graduates should be able to understand and apply computational skills, quantitative reasoning and symbolic reasoning to evaluate and solve problems systematically.

-Scientific Reasoning - Graduates should understand and be able to use scientific methodologies and principles.
+Scientific Reasoning - Graduates should understand and be able to use scientific methodology and principles.

-Individual and Social Behavior - Graduates should understand factors that influence behavior.
+Individual or Social Behavior - Graduates should understand factors which influence behavior.
 They should recognize the complex and dynamic nature of human actions and experience.